Carolann Héduit

-Carolann Héduit (born 2 December 2003) is a French artistic gymnast and a member of the French national gymnastics team.
-She is the 2018 European junior uneven bars bronze medalist and the 2021 French all-around champion.
-She represented France at the 2020 Summer Olympics.
+Carolann Héduit (born 2 December 2003) is a retired French artistic gymnast.
+She is the 2022 European Championships bronze medalist on the balance beam.
+She is the 2021 and 2022 French all-around champion and represented France at the 2020 Summer Olympics.

 Early life

 Héduit was born in Angers, France on 2 December 2003.
 She started gymnastics at the age of six at Angers Gymnastique.

-Career

-Junior
+Junior gymnastics career

 Héduit was first added to the French national gymnastics team in 2016.

 2017

 Héduit made her international debut at the City of Jesolo Trophy, finishing fifth with the French junior team.
 Individually, she placed ninth in the all-around and fifth on the uneven bars.
 In May, she competed at the French Championships where she won the bronze medal in the all-around behind Célia Serber and Aline Friess.
 She also tied for the bronze medal with Juliette Bossu in the uneven bars final.
 Then at the FIT Challenge, she helped the French team win the silver medal behind Italy and finished fifth in the all-around.
 In July, she helped the French team win the silver medal at the German Junior Friendly, and she placed seventh in the all-around.
 Then in November, she competed at the Élite Gym Massilia in Marseille where she won the silver medal on the vault behind Aleksandra Shchekoldina of Russia.
 She also placed eighth in the all-around and sixth on the balance beam.